Layoolar/scratch_pay/README.md

-an Application that searches for clinics and availability from multiple sources
+an pplication that searches for clinics and availability from multiple sources